opensearch-project/dashboards-search-relevance/README.md

 # Projects
 ## Search Comparison UI
-The first release in this plugin will include an experimental feature to allow users to enter a plain text search query, substitute that query into two different QueryDSLs and compare the results side by side.
+The first release in this plugin includes an experimental feature to allow users to enter a plain text search query, substitute that query into two different QueryDSLs and compare the results side by side.

 # Security
 See [SECURITY](SECURITY.md) for more information.